rupshabagchi/blog/README.md

 # blog
-Simple blog with react redux
+Simple blog with react + redux

+Up on ghpages soon